Natural scientific research in Canada: Oceanography

 In the post-war years the Hydrographic Survey continued its work with an expanded mandate.
 The entry of Newfoundland and Labrador into Confederation in 1949 saw the Survey's charting activities extended to the new coasts.
 As the air defence of Canada became of paramount importance in the fifties the Survey extended its research, to the Canadian Arctic, especially between 1954 and 1957 and charted routes for the ships carrying the supplies necessary to build the long range radar stations of the DEW Line.
 Arctic survey activity was further accelerated starting in 1959, the first year of the Polar Continental Shelf survey.
 The Fisheries Research Board continued its excellent work after the war and up until 1979 when it was disbanded as the result of government reorganization and its responsibilities passed to other organizations.
 The defence activities of the NRC during the war years, including anti-submarine warfare research were spun off and handed to the newly created Defence Research Board in 1947.
 That organization established research facilities in Halifax, Nova Scotia and Esquimalt, British Columbia to conduct studies in support of the ASW mission of the Royal Canadian Navy.
 Research activities focused on physical oceanography as it related to the transmission of sound underwater, including ocean temperature, salinity, currents, tides, surface noise and biological sound sources.

 The signature event in the history of Canadian oceanography was the founding of the Bedford Institute of Oceanography in Halifax, Nova Scotia.
-Instrumental in the establishment was Dr. W. E. van Steenburgh, Director-General of Scientific Services of the Department of Mines and Technical Surveys, who recognized the need for scientific organization to deal with questions relating to defence, sovereignty, fisheries and the environment.
+Instrumental in the establishment was W. E. van Steenburgh, Director-General of Scientific Services of the Department of Mines and Technical Surveys, who recognized the need for scientific organization to deal with questions relating to defence, sovereignty, fisheries and the environment.
 As a result of his initiative the Institute and was created in 1962 and acquired the new state-of-the-art research vessel, the CCGS Hudson.
 In many ways the story of the Institute is the story of that ship.
 Launched in 1962 and commissioned in 1964 the Hudson undertook five geophysical surveys of the Mid-Atlantic Ridge, contributing to the understanding of the new theory of continental drift.
 In the 1966 the Hudson carried out a detailed survey of the Labrador Sea and studies of the Labrador current.
 The following year it surveyed the Denmark Strait.
-In 1970 the ship undertook the "Hudson '70' voyage, an 11-month, first ever, circumnavigation of North and South America and in the latter part of the decade carried out the first surveys of the chemistry of Baffin Bay.
+In 1970 the ship undertook the 11-month "Hudson '70" voyage, the first ever circumnavigation of North and South America, and in the latter part of the decade carried out the first surveys of the chemistry of Baffin Bay.
 In the eighties and nineties surveys within the framework of the international Joint Global Ocean Fluxes Study and World Ocean Circulation Experiment were completed by the Hudson.
 Other research projects included the 1983 Canadian Expedition to Study the Alpha Ridge (CESAR) off of Ellesmere Island.